Ganga (2015 film): Production

 Having worked together in many successful films, with their last being the 1995 film, Gadibidi Aliya, Malashri and Sai Prakash came together for a film after 19 years with Ganga.
 For the film, Arjun Janya was roped in to compose the music, Anil Kumar for dialogue writing and Rajesh Katta for cinematography.
 The filming of Ganga began on 6 June 2014 in Bangalore.

 Soundtrack

-Arjun Janya composed the film's background score and music for its soundtrack, with the lyrics penned by K. Kalyan.
+Arjun Janya composed the film's background score and music for its soundtrack, with the lyrics written by K. Kalyan.
 The soundtrack album consists of two tracks.

+Reception

+A critic from The Times of India wrote that "This film is strictly for Malashree fans and those who like their dose of over-the-top melodramas".